sh4hids/shahid.pro/contents/blog/how-to-generate-api-key-and-secret-to-protect-api.md

 I have used a lot of third-party APIs for the last four years.
 Most of them provided keys and secrets (API key/Client ID, API/Client secret) to access the API.
 I was also planning to develop some services where I would provide APIs.
 So, I was wondering how to generate API keys and API secrets for my services.

 I started researching and read a lot of articles and StackOverflow questions regarding this topic.
+I found out that there are some common rules.
 I will try to summarize what I have learned about generating API keys and secrets in this post.

 ## API Key or Client ID